-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 2643 C1 Total first-time, first-year (freshman) women who applied 3213 C1 Total first-time, first-year (freshman) men who were admitted 722 C1 Total first-time, first-year (freshman) women who were admitted 774 C1 Total full-time, first-time, first-year (freshman) men who enrolled 248 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 · · · C1 Total full-time, first-time, first-year (freshman) women who enrolled 280 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+subsequently offered admission.
+C1 Total first-time, first-year (freshman) men who applied 2938 C1 Total first-time, first-year (freshman) women who applied 3561 .
+C1 Total first-time, first-year (freshman) men who were admitted 655 C1 Total first-time, first-year (freshman) women who were admitted 723 C1 Total full-time, first-time, first-year (freshman) men who enrolled 249 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0

+C1Total full-time, first-time, first-year (freshman) women who enrolled273C1Total part-time, first-time, first-year (freshman) women who enrolled0